Visiting the Edgar Allan Poe Museum

 Old Stone House: Poe’s Childhood

 You’ll begin your tour in the Old Stone House, which holds artifacts from Edgar Allan Poe’s childhood.
 Poe was born in Boston, but after his father abandoned the family, his mother moved them to Richmond.
 A year later, his mother, Eliza Poe, died from tuberculosis.
-Poe was taken in by John and Frances Allan, and that is where he got his last name.
+John and Frances Allan took in Poe, and that is where he got his last name.

-Poe was said to be a very bright student excelling in literature, acting, and swimming.
+Poe was said to be a very bright student, excelling in literature, acting, and swimming.
 When he was just 15, he swam 6 miles up the James River.
-At the age of 16, Poe proposed to his neighbor Elmira Royster, but the engagement was eventually broken off after her father found out.
+At 16, Poe proposed to his neighbor Elmira Royster, but the engagement was eventually broken off after her father found out.

-The Old Stone House is filled with information on Poe’s childhood, along with some of his writing and drawings.
+The Old Stone House is filled with information on Poe’s childhood and some of his writing and drawings.

 Elizabeth Arnold Poe Memorial Building